Sole Trader Tax

 Self Employed Tax

-As with tax allowances everyone starts with the standard single persons allowance - even if you are married.
-This is the amount you can earn before you start paying tax and is currently £6,475 per year.
-All calculations are put together on your self assessment tax return form which you need to submit to the tax office by January each year for the previous years accounts.
+As with tax allowances, everyone starts with the standard single personal allowance, even if you are married.
+This value is the amount you can earn before you start paying tax and is currently £11,500 per year.
+All calculations are put together on your self-assessment tax return form which you need to submit to the tax office by January each year for the previous years accounts.
 In there you need to add in all income from any job or business.

 Completing Your Self Assessment Tax Return